HOME

 Two Farms of Note

-The distinctive buildings of Oxenford Farm (GR: SU933433) can be seen from the Elstead to Milford Road (B3001) and often stimulate comment as to their history.
+The distinctive buildings of Oxenford Grange (GR: SU933433) can be seen from the Elstead to Milford Road (B3001) and often stimulate comment as to their history.

 Oxenford Farm near Elstead